Vijay-Nirmal/MiddleClickScrollingHelper/readme.md

 # MiddleClickScrolling

 MiddleClickScrolling allows you to scroll by click middle mouse button (scroll wheel button) and move the pointer of the direction to be scrolled.
-This extention mrthod can used directly in `ScrollViewer` or ancestor of `ScrollViewer`.
+This extension method can be used directly in `ScrollViewer` or ancestor of `ScrollViewer`.

 ## Syntax